Omar-Salem/Nema-17-23-planetary-gear/README.md

 #### for Nema 23
 Substitute `91290A111` M3 hex bolts with `91290A221` M5

-The above is for `gear_ratio` 6, for different ratios you'll need different bearing sizes, refers to parameters in design files
+The above is for `gear_ratio` **6**, for different ratios you'll need different bearing sizes, refers to parameters in design files
 ### Design Notes

 * Spur gears are used for simplicity and efficiency
 * Sun gear is reused across configurations
 * Three planets provide a balance between load sharing and complexity
 * Geometry is driven by parameters (module, teeth count, bearing sizes)
+* Single sided carrier

 ### Important Limitation
 Parameters are not global across files.